glmfit

 Perform generalized linear model fitting.

-b = glmfit (X, y, distribution)
+b = glmfit (X, y, distribution) returns a

 vector b of coefficient estimates for a generalized linear regression